CRITERIA AND PROCESS FOR ADMISSIONS

 Parents have expressed a preference for the school.

-The child has a statement of SEND/EHC Plan indicating visual impairment, physical disability, complex medical needs or social communication difficulties as their primary area of need.
+The child has an Education, Health and Care Plan indicating visual impairment, physical disability, complex medical needs or social communication difficulties as their primary area of need.

 The child/young person has the ability to access a mainstream curriculum.